-At each step, the guards evaluate to a set of function updates, each of the form $f(t_1, ..., t_r) := t_0$ where t_i are terms (including functions).
-Note that 0-ary functions play the role of variables in imperative programming languages.
-A block is a set of function updates separated by a comma1.
-The individual function updates of each block are collected in a so-called update set.
-The individual updates of the update set are simultaneously executed in one step.
-Each function update changes a value at a specific location given by the left-hand-side of the assignment.
+At each step, the guards evaluate to a set of function updates, each of the form $f(t_1,...,t_r):=t_0$ where $t_i$ are terms (including functions).
+Note that 0-ary functions play the role of variables known from imperative programming languages.
+A block is a set of function updates separated by a comma.
+The individual function updates of each block are collected in a so-called update set and are are simultaneously executed in one step.
+Each function update changes a value at a specific location given by the left-hand-side of the update.
 Functions are considered to be global.
 Two or more simultaneous updates of the same location in one update set defines inconsistency.
-In the case of an inconsistency no state transition is performed and no update in the update set is being executed.
+In the case of inconsistency no state transition is performed and no update in the update set is being executed.